PeterDrake/drakepedia/development_tools/intellij_idea.md

 ### Downloading
 You'll have to install the [Java Development Kit](command_line.md) first.

-You can download the [Community Edition](https://www.jetbrains.com/idea/download/) for free.
-You can also get the Ultimate Edition for free as a student by [filling out a form](https://www.jetbrains.com/student/), but there's no good reason to jump through this extra hoop.
+You can download the [Community Edition](https://www.jetbrains.com/idea/download/) of IntelliJ for free.
+You can also get the Ultimate
+Edition for free as a student by [filling out a form](https://www.jetbrains.com/student/), but there's no good reason to jump through this extra hoop.